 Everyone is different.
 Some individuals will require months of instruction or longer.
 Although dyslexia does not disappear, Orton-Gillingham instruction can provide struggling learners with strategies to improve literacy skills, boost self-esteem and find greater success in school.

 Read more about Karen and find out why she has the necessary professional and personal skill set to help you and your child succeed.

 Karen Gordon has a Bachelor of Arts (B.A.) from Queen's University in English Literature and Dramatic Arts, a Certificate in the Teaching of English as a Second Language (C.T.E.S.L.) from Carleton University, and a Bachelor of Education (B.Ed.) from The University of Ottawa.

 Karen has been trained by Liisa Freure, a Fellow of the Academy of Orton-Gillingham Educators and Practioners (AOGPE).
 Karen has completed her training and coursework at the Associate level as well as received advanced training at the Certified level in grammar and writing.
-Karen has experience with students from grade one to grade eight and witnessed how the Orton-Gillingham approach effectively helps students of varying needs become more proficient in reading, writing and spelling.
+Karen has experience working with elementary and secondary students, and witnessed how the Orton-Gillingham approach effectively helps individuals of varying needs become more proficient in reading, writing and spelling.